darthjamil/Bowling/README.md

 - Even if we have 100% code coverage and full use-case coverage, we might still be missing a third dimension.
   - What if we write an acceptance test for `Save(user)` and `Load(userId)`.
 Then someone comes along and erases the code for `Save(user)` and changes `Load(userId)` to return a hard-coded object?
 - You end up with tests that you can actually trust.
-- Test is 100%, because you would not have written production code except in response to a failing test.
+- You get 100% coverage, because you would not have written production code except in response to a failing test.
 - If you find a bug, you can fix it with CTRL+Z.
+- While your tests are testing your code, your code is testing your tests.
+That's because, for each test, you see it fail, then you see it pass, and the only thing you did in between was to write the very code that makes it pass.
 - It encourages continuous refactoring / cleanup.
 - It helps inform your architecture.